omarobaisi/Money-Exchange-App/README.md

   - Electron for desktop application packaging
   - React Router for navigation
   - Axios for API communication
+  - Tanstack Query for data fetching and caching
+  - React hook form for form management
+  - Yup for validation

 - **Backend (server/)**
   - Express.js server with ES modules